-As a result of the specialized and diverse experience of our select group of employees, E3 has worked on renewable energy projects including wind, geothermal, solar (PV and CSP), hydroelectric, landfill gas, waste-to-energy, and biomass.
+As a result of the specialized and diverse experience of our select group of employees, E3 has worked on renewable energy projects, including wind, geothermal, solar (PV and CSP), landfill gas, waste-to-energy, and bioenergy.

 E3’s staff has provided expertise on a variety of geothermal projects totaling more than 2,000 MW of electric capacity.
 The services provided include pre-financing due diligence, acquisition and divestiture assistance, project turnaround, asset valuations and appraisals, operations management consulting, environmental permitting and site assessments, development assistance, and dispute resolution support.
 Our team members have worked with several technologies, including single flash, dual flash, triple flash, Ormat Binary Cycle, Ormat Hybrid Cycle utilizing Fuji and Mitsubishi turbines, and Turbine Air Systems (TAS) binary power cycle.

 E3 has reviewed the development, construction, and operation of a variety of hydropower projects.
 We work with several highly experienced sub consultants who provide additional expertise related to hydroelectric plant design and operations and hydro resource assessments.
 We also draw upon the shared resources of our parent company, NAES, to provide in-depth operation and maintenance services.

 E3 has reviewed the development, construction, and operation of everything from utility-scale solar projects to large portfolios consisting of commercial and residential solar leases.
 Our solar team understands what makes a solar project technically viable and financially feasible.